Sahara Hamada Hamra

 just like oil, which the

-to pump water to the coastal towns and cities of
+to pump to the coastal towns and cities of

-which they used to channel the liquid of life from
+used to channel the liquid-of-life from underground reserves to farms.

 After rain, the dry valleys come to life again to sustain